Convair B-36 Peacemaker: Design

-A B-36 airframe undergoing structural stability tests.
-The three men in the balcony at the right of the photograph provide scale.
+A B-36 airframe undergoing structural stability tests: The three men in the balcony at the right of the photograph provide scale.

 The B-36 was two-thirds longer than the previous "superbomber", the B-29, and its wingspan and height exceeded those of the Soviet Union's 1960s Antonov An-22, the largest turboprop aircraft ever produced.
 Only with the advent of the Boeing 747 and the Lockheed C-5 Galaxy, both designed two decades later, did aircraft capable of lifting a heavier payload enter service.

 The wings of the B-36 were large even when compared with present-day aircraft, exceeding, for example, those of the C-5 Galaxy, and enabled the B-36 to carry enough fuel to fly the intended long missions without refueling.
 The maximum thickness of the wing, measured perpendicular to the chord, was 7.5 ft, containing a crawlspace that allowed access to the engines.
-The wing area permitted cruising altitudes well above the operating ceiling of any 1940s-era fighters, at over 40000 ft.
+The wing area permitted cruising altitudes well above the operating ceiling of any 1940s-era fighters, over 40000 ft.
 In 1954, the turrets and other nonessential equipment were stripped out (not unlike the earlier Silverplate program for the atomic bomb-carrying "specialist" B-29s), resulting in a "featherweight" configuration that increased top speed to 423 mph, and cruise at 50000 ft and dash at over 55000 ft, perhaps even higher.

 The large wing area, with the four jet engines supplementing the piston engines in later versions, gave the B-36 a wide margin between stall speed (V_{S}) and maximum speed (V_{max}) at these altitudes.
 This made the B-36 more maneuverable at high altitude than most jet interceptors of the day, which could not maneuver effectively above 40000 ft.
-However, the U.S. Navy McDonnell F2H Banshee fighter could intercept the B-36, thanks to its ability to operate at more than 50000 ft.
-Later, the new Secretary of Defense, Louis A. Johnson, who considered the U.S. Navy and naval aviation essentially obsolete in favor of the USAF and SAC, forbade putting the Navy's claim to the test.
+However, the U.S. Navy McDonnell F2H Banshee fighter could intercept the B-36, due to its ability to operate at more than 50000 ft.
+Later, the new secretary of Defense, Louis A. Johnson, who considered the U.S. Navy and naval aviation essentially obsolete in favor of the USAF and SAC, forbade putting the Navy's claim to the test.

 The propulsion system of the B-36 was unique, with six 28-cylinder Pratt & Whitney R-4360 Wasp Major radial engines mounted in an unusual pusher configuration, rather than the conventional tractor propeller layout of other heavy bombers.
-The prototype's six R-4360s delivered 18000 hp which resulted in early B-36s needing long takeoff runs, which was ameliorated when power was boosted to 22800 hp.
+The prototype's six R-4360s delivered 18000 hp, which resulted in early B-36s needing long takeoff runs, which was ameliorated when power was boosted to 22800 hp.
 Each engine drove a three-bladed propeller, 19 ft in diameter, mounted in a pusher configuration.
 This unusual configuration prevented propeller turbulence from interfering with airflow over the wing, but led to engine overheating due to insufficient airflow around the engines, resulting in inflight engine fires.
 The large, slow-turning propellers interacted with the high-pressure airflow behind the wings to produce an easily recognizable very-low-frequency pulse at ground level that betrayed approaching flights.